eaon/notcoal/README.md

 ## Standalone use for "initial tagging"

-To build the standalone binary, run:
+To install the standalone helper binary, the simplest way is:

-`cargo build --release --features=standalone`
+`cargo install notcoal --features=standalone`

 The `notcoal` binary automatically extracts the location of the notmuch database by reading `~/.notmuch-config`.
 The default location for rules is